theolivenbaum/resin/README.md

 ResinDB provides term-based lookups.
 A term references both a field (key) and a word (value):

 	title:rambo

+Issuing such a statement will yield all documents with the word `rambo` in it's title sorted by relevance.

 A query string may contain groups of `key:value` pairs.
 Each such pair is a query term: